 If you’ve shelled out the money for something with a bit of heritage, it’s best to keep these items out of the dishwasher.
 Detergent and heat can cause damage to decoration, and even with the best will in the world, more delicate items are liable to chipping if they hit up against others during a cycle.

-While many food containers are dishwasher safe, things like take-away boxes, butter tubs and thin Tupperware boxes won’t be able to stand up to the heat of the dishwasher and will warp.
+While many food containers are dishwasher safe, things like take-away boxes, butter tubs and thin plastic container boxes won’t be able to stand up to the heat of the dishwasher and will warp.